jdsannchao/MOVIE-BOX-OFFICE-PREDICTION/README.md

 torch.Size([29, 2048, 4, 4])  #number of objects detected, channels, h, w
 ```

 The feature map collate with the bbox prediction result which is named as **attr_bbox.zip**.
-Inside the folder, each movie has its **<tmdb_id>.txt**.
-Listing the detected bbox area with the confidence score and the object name.
+Inside the folder, each movie has its **<tmdb_id>.txt** listing the detected bbox area with the confidence score and the object class.
 Click [here](https://drive.google.com/file/d/1L7xSvKtv0G-4MWXjZnOZ8j2mD-QxPHAo/view?usp=sharing) to download.

 Output example:
 ```
 >>path = '../attr_bbox/'+str(int(597))+'.txt